OzzyCzech/ozzyczech.cz/src/content/docs/Awesome/Getting Real.md

 ---
-title: Getting Real - highlights
+title: Highlights from Getting Real
+sidebar:
+  label: Getting Real
 ---

+[Getting Real](https://basecamp.com/gettingreal/getting-real.pdf) is a book by Jason Fried, David Heinemeier Hansson, and Matthew Linderman of 37signals.
+It's about skipping all the stuff that represents real

 ## Starting

-> When there's too many people involved, nothing gets done.
+> When there's **too many people involved**, nothing gets done.

 > Many months are spent on planning features and arguing details with the goal
 > of everyone reaching an agreement on what is the "right" thing for the